Thursday, September 10th,

-“Because it is what I do the best.”
-I said.
+“Because it is what I do the best,” I said.
 “Regardless of what I have gone through, homelessness, abusive relationships, bullying, gay bashing.
 I have always kept my shit together.
 If I were depressed and going through it.
 They knew it, but I kept it to myself.”
 I said.
 “I still managed to push myself. forward.”
 I said.

 When I was homeless after my family left; I can remember not having the time to feel sorry for myself.
 I remember just going about my day as if none of the realities I was facing were killing me.

 “But if I have the timeline correct.”
 Dr. Gajera started listing everything.
 “You went through troubled friendships, your family leaving and coming back.
 Then a mentally and at times physically abusive relationship and homelessness.
-Then troubled relationships were more friends.
+Then troubled relationships with more friends.
 Your family moved to Florida and so on and so on.”

 “With no break of sanity or anything positive?’

 “The last seven months after Russell left, weren’t exactly peaceful.
 But I learned how to be alone.
-It was hard and lonely, but I think that I needed that.”
+It was hard and lonely, but I think I needed that.”

 “I need you to think about something.
 You’re putting your body and your mind through a lot of trauma.”
 He said.
 “I know that others have played a part in this, but you have played a role in all of this as well.
 Are you aware of the role you’ve played in all of this?”

 “Yes.
 I am not perfect.
-My time a lone has really given me time to think about things that I have gone through and see what I have done wrong.
+My time alone has really given me time to think about things that I have gone through and see what I have done wrong.
 But I have always been honest about my fuck ups.”